 - Resume playing the movie or show.

 Let’s take a closer look at these steps for watching Netflix with surround sound and answer a few questions you may have.
+You can also check out my guide on solving Netflix issues on soundbar.

 If you’re here, the chances are that you know a thing or two about surround sound.
 If your system is already set up, then you can feel free to skip this step.
 However, if you are new to all things surround sound, we’ve got you covered.